Skip to content

 Careers Services

 The Careers and Placement Section of CEDARS nurtures students to become global talent with enduring capabilities to create possibilities and embrace opportunities.
-The team is passionate in supporting HKU students to unleash their potential in a modern workplace, to explore different career configurations and to upskill continually through diverse career-driven learning experiences.
-There are also seamless collaborations with employers and community partners to identify and groom future-ready graduates who bring positive impacts on different organisations in Hong Kong and beyond.
+It is passionate about supporting HKU students in unleashing their potential in a modern workplace, exploring different career configurations, and continually upskilling through diverse career-driven learning experiences.
+It also collaborates seamlessly with employers and community partners to identify and groom future-ready graduates who bring positive impacts on different organisations in Hong Kong and beyond.

 Enquiries: +852 3917 2317 / careers@hku.hk